IBM-Cloud/logistics-wizard/README.md

   $ python server/tests/test_users_service.py
   ```

-The tests will print a dot for each succefully completed unit test.
+The tests will print a dot for each successfully completed unit test.
 If a test fails for any reason, it will immediately exit and print the reason for its failure.
 For example, here is the output of a successfully complete [`test_demos_service.py`](server/tests/test_demos_service.py) test:

   ```bash
   (venv) MyMac:logistics-wizard Jake_Peyser$ python server/	tests/test_des_service.py